dhuny/tpch/README.md

 $ chmod +x import_TPCH_to_MariaDB.sh
 ```

 To execute the import_TPCH_to_MariaDB.sh, you will need the full administrative privileges of a database user.
 This is usually root access.
+On Shell type the following command.
 ```
-$ import_TPCH_to_MariaDB.sh root
+$ ./import_TPCH_to_MariaDB.sh root
 ```
-The system will ask for the database password.
+The system will ask for the database password for root or the selected admin user.
 Once provided, the system will import the data into the database.
 The import_TPCH_to_MariaDB.sh  is simply executing the tpch_to_mariadb.sql script.
 In case the script does not work, The files can be manually edited to meet the requirements of the server

 Once the make file is executed, TPC-H creates a folder in dbgen labelled queries that contains 22 queries for use to test the database.
 The queries require formatting for execution in MySQL and MariaDB.